School of Behavioral and Brain Sciences

 Bachelor of Science in Speech-Language Pathology and Audiology

-Senior Lecturers: Michelle Aldridge @, Diane Garst Walsh @, Karen Kaplan @
+Senior Lecturers: Michelle Aldridge @aldridge, Diane Garst Walsh @dxg022000, Karen Kaplan @kkaplan

 I. Core Curriculum Requirements: 42 semester credit hours2